Utah Overtime Law | Utah Attorneys | Phillips Law Group

 5) The tip credit will not apply to you unless the employee has been informed of these tip credit provisions.

-The employer may provide oral or written notice to you these items.
+The employer may provide oral or written notice to you of these items.
 An employer who fails to provide the required information cannot use the tip credit provisions and therefore must pay you at least $7.25 per hour in wages and allow you to keep all tips received.

 Employers electing to use the tip credit provision must be able to show that you receive at least the minimum wage when wages and the tip credit amount are combined.
-If your tips combined with wages do not equal the minimum hourly wage-hour, the employer must make up the difference.
-You should call 1-800-706-3000 if you have more questions to a Utah employment lawyer.
+If your tips combined with wages do not equal the minimum hourly wage, the employer must make up the difference.
+You should call 1-800-706-3000 if you have more questions on this topic for a Utah employment lawyer.

 Can my employer force me to participate in a tip pool?